marcosmit1/pongbros/README.md

-# PongBros - Beer Pong Booking System
+# Pong Bros - Beer Pong Booking System

 A modern web application for managing beer pong bookings at bars and venues.
 Built with Next.js 15.2.3 and Firebase.